 Most online learning tools, such as Zoom or Google Classroom, interact with data collection from their users.
 Yet, there are still a lot of questions and a lack of information around privacy for education.
-With schools going fully virtual this school year, it is now a fundamental necessity to ensure that these tools are protecting the rights of their users, the majority of which are millions of minors or students.
+Especially when schools go virtual this year, these tools must respect the rights of their users, who are largely children or students.
 It’s also vital to determine whether these same tools are giving the collected information away without consent.

-Many countries have laws designed specifically to protect the privacy of students.
+Many countries have laws designed specifically to protect the data privacy of students.
 As an example, in the United States, there is The Family Educational Rights and Privacy Act (FERPA) which is a federal privacy law that gives parents certain protections to education records, such as report cards, transcript of records, family information, as well as class schedules.
-Although parents should bear in mind that private and parochial schools at the elementary and secondary levels that do not receive government funding are not subject to FERPA.
+However, parents should be aware that non-public primary and secondary schools are not covered by FERPA.

 Something else for parents and educators to consider is the type of learning resources used in online classrooms.
-Yes, there are many easy-to-use platforms with free access for all educational institutions but as they say, nothing is ever free.
+Yes, Many easy-to-use platforms are available for free to all educational institutions, but nothing is truly free.
 In this case, free access also means free access to collect and disseminate information or data.
 You might remember it wasn’t that long ago when random strangers started jumping into online classrooms.

-Normally, it’s up to IT administrators or technology integration specialists to ensure that schools have some format of security that will help prevent any sensitive data leaks.
-In online classrooms, however, students (and teachers) log into these tools remotely, with the possibility of having little to no security supervision.
+Normally, schools typically rely on IT administrators or technology integration professionals to help secure sensitive data.
+In online classrooms, students (and teachers) log in remotely, with little to no security control.
 Adding to this complexity, the devices used are also personal, making any group security near impossible.

 Ensure that students’ personal data is not susceptible to unauthorized use.
-This is a personal responsibility for teachers, administrators, and parents to ensure that all personal devices are protected.
+Teachers, administrators, and parents must personally protect all personal devices.

-When it comes to your children or student’s education, at a time when everyone has rushed to virtual learning, it is crucial to step back and ask questions about the educational tool they’re using.
+When it comes to your children or student’s education, when everyone has rushed to virtual learning, it is crucial to step back and ask questions about the educational tool they’re using.
 Is your data anonymous?
-Is this “free” program actually sharing my data?
+Is this “free” program sharing my data?

-Education is on the cusp of incredible innovation with technology and how students are able to learn and engage with the material.
-With new tools, teachers can be even more creative and for the most part, this is an exciting time for the future of education.
-But as we adopt technologies into our classrooms and embrace innovation, we also need to take a moment to consider how these tools affect the safety and privacy of everyone involved but especially our students.
+Education is on the cusp of incredible innovation with technology and how students can learn and engage with the material.
+With new tools, teachers can be even more creative, and for the most part, this is an exciting time for the future of education.
+But as we adopt technologies into our classrooms and embrace innovation, we also need to take a moment to consider how these tools affect the safety and data privacy of everyone involved but especially our students.